 From I-15 at Nephi, head east on Highway 132 and before reaching a small town called Fountain Green, there is a sign to the right for Log Hollow.
+This sign is located about halfway between mile markers 44 and 45.
 Log Hollow is the best way to access Salt Creek Peak so turn right and follow this road to the base of the mountains, into the canyon and up to the ridge top.
 The road is more suited to high clearance vehicles and is popular with ATV vehicles on the weekend.
 When you hit the top, there will soon be a junction with a road that comes up from the south but stay right.
 I personally would recommend parking near this junction (at 9200') and would either hike or mountain bike the road as it turns to the north.
 You can continue the drive but the road (when I was there) becomes very rutted initially and narrows down somewhat making it more realistic to manage in an ATV or a vehicle smaller than my 2005 Tacoma.
 I know you can drive it but you'd feel like you earned it more if you parked and began from there which is what I did as the initial part was a muddy mess.
 More on the route below.
 The road goes right to the base of the highpoint which makes this an "easy" peak if the conditions are right.
 Early in the season you will most likely encounter snow which could be a stopper but again, my suggestion is that you hike it from the junction as mentioned before.

 The road that heads south from the junction leads to Maple Canyon, which has a campground.
 However, this road is much rougher than the Log Canyon way and having driven both roads, I really prefer the Log Canyon way.
 Both Eric Willhite and John Vitz also preferred the Log Canyon road.
 However, if you are looking for a campground, then Maple Canyon might be your choice.
 The road leads through the campground and then steeply up to an overlook.
 From there keep to the road as it heads north, avoiding one signed left turn that drops down to the west.